vercel/next.js/docs/advanced-features/compiler.md

 - **Extensibility:** SWC can be used as a Crate inside Next.js, without having to fork the library or workaround design constraints.
 - **Performance:** We were able to achieve ~3x faster Fast Refresh and ~5x faster builds in Next.js by switching to SWC, with more room for optimization still in progress.
 - **WebAssembly:** Rust's support for WASM is essential for supporting all possible platforms and taking Next.js development everywhere.
-- **Community:** The Rust community and ecosystem are amazing and only growing.
+- **Community:** The Rust community and ecosystem are amazing and still growing.

 ## Experimental Features